skchouhan21/Tic-Tac-Toe/README.md

-# CoderDost : React Tic Tac Toe with Redux
+React Tic Tac Toe with Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).